Ralph Macchio

 Childhood, Adolescence, Family

-Ralph was born in the fall of 1961 into a well-to-do American family to Ralph George Macchio and Rosalie DeSantis in New York.
+Ralph was born in fall 1961 to Ralph George Macchio and Rosalie DeSantis, growing up in a well-to-do New York family.

-His father, the owner of a laundry chain and a waste treatment company, comes from a Greek-Italian family, and his mother is Italian.
+His father owned a laundry chain and waste treatment company and comes from a Greek-Italian family, while his mother is Italian.
 The actor also has a younger brother named Steven.

-From the age of three, Ralph took up tap dancing and performed at various competitions.
-At 16, he participated in a local dance contest as Eddie Cantor, a famous American comedic actor.
+Ralph started tap dancing at age three and performed in various competitions.
+At 16, he entered a local dance contest performing as Eddie Cantor, the famous American comedic actor.
 After his performance, a talent scout approached him and offered him a role in a commercial.

-Soon, Ralph began working with companies like Hershey’s and Dr. Pepper, and he advertised Bubble Yum chewing gum.
-However, at that time, acting was just a hobby for him.
-For instance, when he once had to choose between shooting another commercial or going to a beach party, he chose the latter.
+Soon, Ralph began working with companies like Hershey's and Dr. Pepper, and he advertised Bubble Yum chewing gum.
+But at the time, acting was just a hobby for him.
+Case in point: when he had to choose between shooting a commercial or hitting a beach party, he picked the party.

 Acting Career